Cystic fibrosis: Management

-While no cures for CF are known, several treatment methods are used.
+Treatment for CF is diverse, tailored to different symptoms, and includes various devices, inhalation medications to alleviate respiratory difficulties, oral enzyme supplements to address exocrine pancreatic insufficiency, and, in some cases, surgical interventions for conditions such as meconium ileus.
+While treatment alleviates symptoms and prevents potential complications, there is currently no cure for the disease.

 The management of CF has improved significantly over the past 70 years.
 While infants born with it 70 years ago would have been unlikely to live beyond their first year, infants today are likely to live well into adulthood.
-Recent advances in the treatment of cystic fibrosis have meant that individuals with cystic fibrosis can live a fuller life less encumbered by their condition.
-The cornerstones of management are the proactive treatment of airway infection, and encouragement of good nutrition and an active lifestyle.
+Advances in the treatment of cystic fibrosis have meant that people with cystic fibrosis can live a fuller life less encumbered by their condition.
+The cornerstones of management are the proactive treatment of airway infection, encouragement of good nutrition, and an active lifestyle.
 Pulmonary rehabilitation as a management of CF continues throughout a person's life, and is aimed at maximizing organ function, and therefore the quality of life.
-Occupational therapists use energy conservation techniques (ECT) in the rehabilitation process for patients with Cystic Fibrosis.
+Occupational therapists use energy conservation techniques in the rehabilitation process for patients with cystic fibrosis.
 Examples of energy conservation techniques are ergonomic principles, pursed lip breathing, and diaphragmatic breathing.
-Patients with CF tend to have fatigue and dyspnoea due to chronic pulmonary infections, so reducing the amount of energy spent during activities can help patients feel better and gain more independence.
+People with CF tend to have fatigue and dyspnoea due to chronic pulmonary infections, so reducing the amount of energy spent during activities can help people feel better and gain more independence.
 At best, current treatments delay the decline in organ function.
 Because of the wide variation in disease symptoms, treatment typically occurs at specialist multidisciplinary centers and is tailored to the individual.
 Targets for therapy are the lungs, gastrointestinal tract (including pancreatic enzyme supplements), the reproductive organs (including assisted reproductive technology), and psychological support.

 The most consistent aspect of therapy in CF is limiting and treating the lung damage caused by thick mucus and infection, with the goal of maintaining quality of life.
 Intravenous, inhaled, and oral antibiotics are used to treat chronic and acute infections.
 Mechanical devices and inhalation medications are used to alter and clear the thickened mucus.
 These therapies, while effective, can be extremely time-consuming.
-Oxygen therapy at home is recommended in those with significant low oxygen levels.
+Oxygen therapy at home is recommended in those with significantly low oxygen levels.
 Many people with CF use probiotics, which are thought to be able to correct intestinal dysbiosis and inflammation, but the clinical trial evidence regarding the effectiveness of probiotics for reducing pulmonary exacerbations in people with CF is uncertain.